 - 112 – if you are in any kind of accident or emergency and require emergency services you should call 112.
 The operator will be able to answer your call in English, French or Portuguese.

 - Drunk driving – just don’t do it.
-Portugal has combatted dangerous driving by imposing very heavy fines on drunk drivers.
+Portugal has been combatting dangerous driving by imposing extremely heavy fines on drunk drivers.

 - Front seat – children under the age of 12 are not allowed to sit in the front passenger seat.